denten-books/plain-text/1-device.md

 > figure [*obraz*] rather than with its creation [@shklovksy_poetika_1919,
 > 102].

-Influenced by the work of Herbert Spencer, the formalists imagined language to comprise a kind of a natural physics-based system, which tended towards the conservation of energy [@shklovksy_poetika_1919, 105].
-In his influential 1852 essay on the *The Philosophy of Style*, Spencer wrote about the limited reserves of the "recepient's mental energy."[@spencer_philosophy_1892, 7] "A reader or listener," he wrote, "has at each moment but limited amount of mental power available [...]
-Hence, the more time and attention it takes to receive and understand each sentence, the less time and attention can be given to the contained idea."[@spencer_philosophy_1892, 3] The ideal writer thus strove to minimize the reader's mental exertion, following the law of what Spencer called the "economy of composition:" to say as much as possible in the most concise and direct way.
-Poetry for Spencer was exemplary in that it habituated those "symbols of thought" and "methods of using them" that have proven themselves to be most effective through continuous use [@spencer_philosophy_1892, 32].
-Spencer's ideal of literature was therefore of the most thrifty, economical kind.
+Influenced by Herbert Spencer, the formalists imagined language to comprise a a natural, physics-based system, which tended towards the conservation of energy [@shklovksy_poetika_1919, 105].
+In his influential 1852 essay on the *The Philosophy of Style*, Spencer wrote about the limited reserves of the "recipient's mental energy."[@spencer_philosophy_1892, 7] "A reader or listener," he wrote, "has at each moment but limited amount of mental power available,"

+> [h]ence, the more time and attention it takes to receive and understand each sentence, the less time and attention can be given to the contained idea [@spencer_philosophy_1892, 3].

+The ideal writer thus strove to minimize reader mental exertion, following the law of what Spencer called the "economy of composition:" to say as much as possible in the most concise and direct way possible.
+Poetry for Spencer was exemplary in that regard: it habituated those "symbols of thought" and "methods of using them" that have proven themselves to be most effective through continuous use [@spencer_philosophy_1892, 32].
+Spencer's ideal of literature was of the most thrifty, economical kind.

 Shklovsky agreed with Spencer about the dynamics of everyday language, but not poetry.
 Poetry does not facilitate communication, he argued, it disrupts it.
 Poets "arrange and process" habituated material with the view of "resurrecting" the vitality of the word lost to everyday habituation.
-Estrangement or the "de-programming" of received trope constituted for Shklovsky the primary technique of aesthetic discourse.
-Poetic estrangement counterbalances the work of prosaic habituation, by which shorthand cliché replaces complex things and ideas.
-Thus, where everyday language follows the laws of conservation of energy, poetic language, according to Shklovsky, expands energy to belabor, to make language difficult again [*zatrudnenie*], and to prolong apprehension [*vospriiatie*] [@shklovsky_voskreshenie_1914].
-If for Spencer language was a labor-saving device and poetry its most economical expression, Shklovsky's idea of poetry was labor-intensive and extravagant.
+The "de-programming" of received trope constituted for Shklovsky the primary technique of aesthetic language.
+Poetic estrangement counterbalanced prosaic habituation, by which complex things and ideas were replaced by shorthand.
+Thus, where everyday language followed the laws of energy conservation, poetic language, according to Shklovsky, expanded energy.
+It literally belabored [*zatrudnenie*] and made language difficult again.
+It prolonged rather than shortened apprehension [*vospriiatie*] [@shklovsky_voskreshenie_1914].
+If, for Spencer, language was a labor-saving device and poetry its most economical expression, Shklovsky's idea of poetry was labor-intensive and extravagant.

-Any innovation in the literary sphere was, in the formalist view, bound to follow a cycle of habituation and renewal.
-With time, images once able to capture the imagination lose their vitality.
-Consequently, the evolution of aesthetic periods follows a course of arbitrary differentiation, in what Jean Moréas (a symbolist poet and art critic important for the history of formalism) called a "cyclical evolution" [*évolution cyclique*], by which the dominant device in one period becomes a cliché in the next.
-Art depletes itself, "from copy to copy, from imitation to imitation."
+Any literary innovation was, in the formalist view, bound to follow a cycle of habituation and renewal.
+With time, images once able to capture the imagination lost their vitality.
+Consequently, the evolution of aesthetic periods followed a course of arbitrary differentiation, in what Jean Moréas (a symbolist poet and art critic important for the history of formalism) called a "cyclical evolution" [*évolution cyclique*], by which dominant tropes in one period become clichés in the next.
+Art depletes itself, Moréas wrote, "from copy to copy, from imitation to imitation."
 What seems fresh today "dries up and shrivels" tomorrow [@moreas_symbolisme_1886, 150].
 Technique in that sense was seen by the formalists as a kind of information processing at the meta-linguistic, social level.
-The mechanics of "arrangement and the rearrangement of figure" produce new meaning within habituated contexts, motivating the engine of literary development.
+The mechanics of "arrangement and the rearrangement of figure" produced new meaning within habituated contexts.
+Such give and take powered the engine of literary development.

-In the 1920s, reflecting critically on Shklovsky's "materialist aesthetics" Mikhail Bakhtin would thus write that the formal model of aesthetic genre formation was capable only of establishing a "chronological table of variance in the evolution of technical devices," because "in isolation technique cannot have a history" [@bakhtin_k_2003, 270-1].
+In the 1920s, reflecting critically on Shklovsky's "materialist aesthetics" Mikhail Bakhtin would write that such overly formal, according to him, model of aesthetic genre formation was capable only of establishing a "chronological table of variance in the evolution of technical devices," because "in isolation technique cannot have a history" [@bakhtin_k_2003, 270-1].
 The formalist model of literary development seemed to the more teleologically oriented critic meandering and meaningless.
 Bakhtin was also less inclined towards materialism.
 He was, for example, careful not to reduce technique to questions of "material arrangement" alone, independent of the aesthetic idea.
-He wrote, "I am quite ready to join in the sentiment that 'in art technique is everything,' provided we understand that the aesthetic object cannot exist independent of the artistic work."
-For Bakhtin, the work existed neither in the mind nor in the configuration of matter alone [@bakhtin_k_2003, 308-10].
+"I am quite ready to join in the sentiment that 'in art technique is everything,'" he wrote, "provided we understand that the aesthetic object cannot exist independent of the artistic work" [@bakhtin_k_2003, 308-10].
+For Bakhtin, the work existed neither in the mind nor in matter's configuration alone.
 Any immanent volume of text, an edition of Shakespeare's *Hamlet* for example, could not, for Bakhtin, exhaust the possibility of *Hamlet* as a transcendent work of art.
-Neither could the work be reduced to its pure idea, because any notion of *Hamlet* the play must rest on firm material foundations---the textual witness---be it an original folio or critical edition.
+Neither could works be reduced to their pure ideas.
+Any notion of *Hamlet* the play must rest on firm material foundations---the textual witness---be it an original folio or critical edition.
 "In art, technique is not mechanistic," he wrote.
 Rather, "technique animates and motivates the aesthetic object at every point" [@bakhtin_k_2003, 310].
 In effect, Bakhtin denies the dualism between ideational content and physical form.
-The idea and the object enter into a continual dialectic.
+Idea and objects enter into a continual dialectic.

 For Bakhtin, technique was that force which at any point of a text was capable of translating ideas into things and things into ideas: where the mental conception of the word materialized into a specific arrangement of ink and paper.
-Within the ontological indeterminacy of art which exists simultaneously as an object and idea, Bakhtin approximated the following formula: "the audience is equivalent to the creator, minus technique."
-The audience experiences the creative process of the making of the work of art, though lacking in understanding of the craft involved.
-Alternatively, the author "equals the audience plus technique" [@bakhtin_k_2003, 373-4].
-Technique was for him, in other words, a "method of processing content through material" [@bakhtin_k_2003, 249].
-Again we return to the notion of labor or a procedure, which transforms raw material into a work of art, no longer an object limited by its physical dimensions.
-In this light, the goal of poetics---the study of that transformation---became, in Bakhtin's words, the analysis of the "technical apparatus of aesthetic creation:" the movement between works and objects of art and back from things to ideas [@bakhtin_k_2003, 275].
+Within the ontological indeterminacy of art, which exists simultaneously as an object and idea, Bakhtin approximated the following
+formula: "audiences are equivalent to creators, minus technique."
+Alternatively, authors "equal the audience plus technique" [@bakhtin_k_2003, 373-4].
+Audiences experience art's coming into being, though they lack in craft.
+Technique in that sense is a "method of processing content through material" [@bakhtin_k_2003, 249].
+We return to the notion of labor or procedure, which transforms raw material---things---into art, no longer mere objects limited by their physical manifestations.
+In this light, the goal of poetics became, in Bakhtin's words, the analysis of the "technical apparatus of aesthetic creation:" the movement between works and objects of art and back from things to ideas [@bakhtin_k_2003, 275].
+Hence, aesthetics as dialectics: the study of transformation.

 Even as formalism flirted with the idea of a materialist poetics, the "matter" of formal analysis was limited to the abstract notion of language, which, as